-These were used at events and at race days for promotional purposes, and they can be picked up for much less than you might imagine.
+These are typically used at events and at race days for promotional purposes, and they can be picked up for much less than you might imagine.
 These kinds of cars might be found for anywhere between $30,000 up to several hundred thousand dollars.
 You can also find real cars branded as rolling chassis cars, which means they have had their engines removed.

 The Condition Of The Car

 This could come in the form of major damage from crashes, or it could be minor scrapes or issues with the paintwork.
 The extent of the damage will have a big effect on the total price of the car.
-But perhaps more important than this is the type of car and who it belonged to.
-This will sometimes have a bigger effect on the price than whether it has an engine or not.

 Who Drove It?

 If the car was driven by a championship winner, it is obviously going to be more expensive than one driven by someone who never got on the podium with it.
 The team it belonged to will also matter, as a Ferrari will usually always go for more than a Haas car for example.
-So just how much can these cars fetch?

 How Much Does It Cost To Buy An F1 Car?